Preparing for Camp

 Every camper loves receiving a care package from their parents.
 When you order a Highlander Care Package for your camper, it is delivered to their cabin with a personalized note from you.
 Save packing space and purchase a Highlander care package!

-Care Package order forms can be found on the Highlander website under Register/Forms.
+Care Package order forms can be found on your FORMS DASHBOARD.

 Birthday Parties at Camp Highlander